The most popular Mexican food: 35 authentic dishes

 These street food Mexican delicacies are from Michoacán.
 They are the tamal version of that region.
 Uchepos are made with tender corn and they can be sweet or savory.

 Nothing goes in the dough.
-They can be eaten as desserts too because they can be cooked with raw sugar and milk.
-People top them with some condensed milk for more sweetness.
+Doughnuts can also be eaten as desserts because they can be cooked with raw sugar and milk.
+People top them with condensed milk for more sweetness.

-Then, Corundas are cooked with cotija cheese (local cheese of Michoacán), and they can use chicken broth.
-Vegetables like carrot or chard can be mixed in the dough as well as beans.
+Then, corundas are cooked with cotija cheese (local cheese of Michoacán), and they can be used in chicken broth.
+Vegetables like carrots or chard can be mixed in the dough as well as beans.

 Corundas are only savory and they are topped with a green sauce, more of the local cheese, and sour cream.
 The green sauce is spicy hot.